-Checking 'Double Click Layer Mask Launches Select and Mask Workspace' provides another option to switch to the Select and Mask workspace.
-I cover this in detail in Chapter 8 of the book.
+Checking 'Use Legacy Healing Algorithm for the Healing brush' reverts to the previous healing brush algorithm.
+Since the current implementation is more effective I recommend this be left unchecked.
+Check 'Double Click Layer Mask Launches Select and Mask Workspace' so you have another option to switch to this workspace.
+I cover Select and Mask in detail in Chapter 8 of the book.

-The 'Vary Round Brush Hardness on HUD Vertical Movement' determines what happens when you have a painting tool selected and you hold down the ctrl alt keys (Mac), or the alt key and right-click (PC) and drag.
+The 'Vary Round Brush Hardness on HUD Vertical Movement' determines what happens when you have a painting tool selected and you hold down the ctr/alt keys (Mac), or the alt key and right-click (PC) and drag.
 When this option is checked, dragging up or down varies the round brush hardness.
 When it is deselected, dragging up or down varies the brush opacity instead.